cvanloo/barcode.vanloo.ch/README.md

 pre-commit install
 ```

-NOTE: Changes to `.pre-commit-config.yaml` require `--no-verify` to be
+NOTE: Changes to `.pre-commit-config.yaml` require `--no-verify` in order
-committed:
+to be committed:

 ```sh
 git add .pre-commit-config.yaml